The Benefits of Instructing Speech and Language Therapy (SLT) Experts in these cases - By Speech...

 BSc (Hons) Speech Sciences

-I qualified as a Speech and Language Therapist in 2003 from University College London and have spent the majority of my career specialising in neurological rehabilitation.
-I have gained significant experience assessing and managing adults with complex communication and swallowing difficulties as a result of acquired or traumatic brain injury, Cerebrovascular Accident, neurodegenerative diseases such as Parkinson’s Disease, Multiple Sclerosis and Dementia.
+I qualified as a Speech and Language Therapist (SLT) in 2003 from University College London and have spent my career specialising in neurological rehabilitation.
+I have gained significant experience assessing and managing adults with complex communication and swallowing difficulties as a result of acquired or traumatic brain injury, Cerebrovascular Accident and complex neurological conditions.

 I accept instructions from both Claimant and Defendant Solicitors and Insurers.
 I have undergone formal training in the medico-legal process and am fully aware of my responsibilities under the Civil Procedure Rules (CPR) pertaining to Expert Witnesses.